 - Any allegation or suspicion of abuse or a safeguarding concern about a member of staff must be reported directly to the Designated Safeguarding Lead (DSL), without delay.
-The DSL will support the person raising the concern to complete the Safeguarding Report Form. - The DSL will inform the Board Safeguarding Lead, unless they are the accused. - If the allegation meets any of the criteria of Keeping Children Safe in Education 2022, the DSL shall report it to the Local Authority Designated Officer(s) (Head of Targeted Services) on the same day, as well as informing the TESS Group Chief Executive Officer and the ESFA.
+The DSL will support the person raising the concern to complete the Safeguarding Report Form. - The DSL will inform the Board Safeguarding Lead, unless they are the accused. - If the allegation meets any of the criteria of Keeping Children Safe in Education 2024, the DSL shall report it to the Local Authority Designated Officer(s) (Head of Targeted Services) on the same day, as well as informing the TESS Group Director and the DfE.

-- If the allegation concerns a vulnerable adult learner, the DSL must report the matter to the Police or Local Social Services Department Safeguarding Adults Coordinator where the vulnerable adult is considered to be suffering or is likely to be suffering significant harm. - It is unnecessary to make a referral to Social Services or inform the ESFA where an allegation can be shown beyond doubt to be demonstrably false.
+- If the allegation concerns a vulnerable adult learner, the DSL must report the matter to the Police or Local Social Services Department Safeguarding Adults Coordinator where the vulnerable adult is considered to be suffering or is likely to be suffering significant harm. - It is unnecessary to make a referral to Social Services or inform the DfE where an allegation can be shown beyond doubt to be demonstrably false.
 It is also unnecessary to make a referral to Social Services where the allegation is judged to be a trivial nature. - In any case, the DSL must take such steps that they consider necessary to ensure the safety of the learner who has made the allegation and other vulnerable adults or children or learners who might be at risk.
 Company disciplinary procedures will be followed.
-These steps are likely to include: - Suspension is deemed a neutral act safeguarding both the child / vulnerable adult making the allegation and the member of staff concerned.
-Suspension is recommended in the following circumstances: - A person is at risk - The allegation is so serious that summary dismissal for gross misconduct is possible. - It is necessary to allow unimpeded investigation - The ESFA must be informed via the Contact Form: Education and Skills Funding Agency (ESFA) enquiryform Customer type DFE Online Forms using UKPRN 10031093 as required within 48 hours and contact is made with our ESFA Account Manager. - Confidentiality must be maintained.
+These steps are likely to include: - o Suspension is deemed a neutral act safeguarding both the child / vulnerable adult making the allegation and the member of staff concerned.
+Suspension is recommended in the following circumstances: - A person is at risk - The allegation is so serious that summary dismissal for gross misconduct is possible. - It is necessary to allow unimpeded investigation - The DfE must be informed via the Contact Form: https://form.education.gov.uk/service/Contact_the_Department_for_Education using UKPRN 10031093 as required within 48 hours and contact is made with our DfE Account Manager. - Confidentiality must be maintained.